FerRacimo/popgen-pink-salmon/README.md

 ## Questions

 ### 1_clean_data
-1. Why exclude loci not placed on a chromosome?

-2. Why is it important to consider Hardy-Weinberg equilibrium and the genotyping rate of each locus?

-3. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?
+1. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?

-4. Does the genotyping rate differ between the popuations?
+2. Does the genotyping rate differ between the popuations?

+3. Why is it important to consider the genotyping rate of each locus?

 4. Why is it important to separate each population when calculating LD?

 ### 2_do_PCA & 3_plot_PCA
-1. Why is it useful to explore/visualize your data before and after filtering steps?

-2. What is shown in the first few axes of the PCA projection?
+1. What is shown in the first few axes of the PCA projection?
 What does each dot represent?

-4. Describe the differences between the two PCAs (before and after filtering).
+2. Describe the differences between the two PCAs (before and after filtering).
     * How are they different?
     * How are they similar?

-4. Why do you think there is a Puget_EVEN individual that is projected near the the Koppen_EVEN individuals?
+3. Why do you think there is a Puget_EVEN individual that is projected near the the Koppen_EVEN individuals?
     * Give a possible biological explanation
     * Give a possible laboratory explanation

-5. Here we analyzed all six populations together.
+4. Here we analyzed all six populations together.
 Would it have been useful to perform PCA on the data from each population separately?
+What would that reveal?

 ### 4_calculate_r2

 1. What does the r<sup>2</sup> statistic measure?
 How is r<sup>2</sup> related to D?

-2. Why is it often important to remove very low frequency alleles when measuring LD?

-3. How would our estimates of LD have changed if we did not exclude locus pairs on the same chromosome?
+2. How would our estimates of LD have changed if we did not exclude locus pairs on the same chromosome?

-4. How is LD affected by sample size?
+3. How is LD affected by sample size?

 ### 5_estimate_Ne & 6_plot_Ne

 1. Which lineage of pink salmon has higher N<sub>e</sub> in the north, south, and middle of the range?

-2. Which population do you expect to have the most genetic drift?
-Which ones do you expect to have the least?
+2. Based on your estimates of effective population size, which population do you expect to have be most affected by genetic drift?
+Which ones do you expect to be the least affected?

 3. Which population of pink salmon has the most LD?
 Which one has the least?

-4. What do think the effect of the Puget_EVEN individual that is projected near the the Koppen_EVEN individuals on estimates of Ne?
-   * in Puget_EVEN?
-   * in Koppen_EVEN?

-5. What more would you want to research about the pink salmon populations in order to understand the Ne/Nc ratios?
+4. What more would you want to research about the pink salmon populations in order to understand the Ne/Nc ratios?

 ### Perspectives